How To Write a Resume - The Ultimate Guide [2026]

 8. Skills

-Your skills are an essential part of your resume.
+Your soft skills and hard skills are an essential part of your resume.
 Hiring managers will be on the lookout for certain skill sets and it is your job to show that you have the skills they need.

 A great way of adding your most relevant skills to your resume is to showcase them in your summary and in your work experience.
 And of course you should also add your most valuable skills in the skills section.
 This goes particularly for any technical skills or software skills you may have.